 Starting a Hytch with Bill Ketron

-Bill Ketron Makes Transportation a Signature Issue in Campaign for Rutherford County Mayor
+Bill Ketron Makes Transportation a Signature Issue in Campaign

 Of particular concern to Ketron is the I-24 corridor, which is now the most heavily trafficked corridor in the state (by commute time).
 He endorses building a monorail in the median of I-24 or operating “light rail on the CSX rail line, coming in that 32 miles from Rutherford County.”

 Ketron is also an advocate of public-private partnerships.
 Notably, he’s the author of the Public-Private Transportation Act of 2016 which, according to the Tennessean, “allows state and local governments to enter into contracts with private businesses related to mass transportation projects in an effort to alleviate congestion in areas such as Nashville.”